List of concentration and internment camps: World War II (United States)

 Oklahoma housed German and Italian POW's at Fort Reno, located near El Reno, and Camp Gruber, near Braggs, Oklahoma.

 Almost 120,000 Japanese Americans and resident Japanese aliens would eventually be removed from their homes and relocated.

 About 2,200 Japanese living in South America (mostly in Peru) were transported to the United States and placed in internment camps.

 Approximately 5,000 Germans living in several Latin American republics were also removed and transported to the United States and placed in internment camps.
 In addition, at least 10,905 German Americans were held in more than 50 internment sites throughout the United States and Hawaii.

-Alaska Natives living on the Aleutian Islands were also interned during the war; Funter Bay was one such camp.
+Aleut peoples living on the Aleutian Islands were also interned during the war.
+Funter Bay was one such camp.
+Restitution was paid by the US government in 1987 and 1993.

 Political dissidents

 Per the Emergency Detention Act (Title II of the McCarran Internal Security Act of 1950), six concentration camps were constructed in 1952 with the expectation that they would need to be used to detain political dissidents in the event that the U.S. government was forced to declare a state of emergency.
-They were originally intended to hold alleged communists, anti-war activists, civil rights ‘militants,’ and other dissidents.
+They were originally intended to hold alleged communists, anti-war activists, civil rights 'militants,' and other dissidents.
 They were maintained from the 1950s to the 1960s, but they were never used for their intended purpose.

 Afghan War and the occupation of Iraq

 In 2002, the United States opened the Guantanamo Bay detention camp in Cuba and the Parwan Detention Facility in Afghanistan.
 Both facilities were established in order to detain people captured during the Afghan War.
-In 2003, in order to detain people captured during the Occupation of Iraq, the United States transformed an Iraqi prison into an internment and detention camp commonly referred to as Baghdad Central Prison or Abu Ghraib Prison.
+In 2003, in order to detain people captured during the Occupation of Iraq, the United States transformed the Abu Ghraib prison into an internment and detention camp.
 Guantanamo Bay has been called an "Internment Camp" by The Intercept and a "Concentration Camp" by the Los Angeles Times.

 Due to the American government's policy of holding detainees indefinitely, a number of captives have been held for extended periods without being legally charged, including Ayman Saeed Abdullah Batarfi who was captured in 2001 and released from the Guantanamo Bay Detention Camp in 2009.
 A document leaked from the International Committee of the Red Cross was published by The New York Times in November 2004, which accused the U.S. military of cruelty "tantamount to torture" against detainees held at the Guantanamo Bay facility.
 In May 2005, the human rights group Amnesty International referred to the Guantanamo Bay Detention Camp as "the Gulag of our times."